AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

 Prerequisites
 -------------

-You must have NEURON with the Python interpreter enabled and Allen SDK installed.
+You must have NEURON with the Python interpreter enabled and the Allen SDK installed.

 The Allen Institute perisomatic biophysical models were generated using NEURON `version v7.3.ansi-1078 <http://www.neuron.yale.edu/ftp/neuron/versions/v7.3/v7.3.ansi-1078>`_.